 Before you leave for the airport, make sure you have loaded up the iPad/Galaxy Tab with offline content: games, movies, TV series, and music.
 You may not get WiFi on the flight, so prepare content before you go.

 You will want to consider a few nappies if they are not potty trained too.

 Although you may have loaded your hand luggage up with those already.

 4. Put Their Hand Luggage In Last

-You get in the plain, it takes off and they need something from their bag.
+You get on the plane, it takes off, and they need something from their bag.
 Seriously, they desperately want that Captain America figure.

 This is life or death stuff – or at least they act like it is.

 Would it be easier to get all the other bags out first before you get to his?
 Or would it be easier to reach up and grab his first?

 I made the mistake of putting his in first once.
 As I reached up and took the bags out, a bottle of water fell out of my bag, straight onto the head of a lady below.
 Luckily the lid remained on through the air to head drop.

 5. Take A Bag For Trash

 If you are like me, you will get a bit irritable with too much around you.
 That also means your child might too.
 Either that or they pick up on your irritability and immediately begin making it worse because that’s what they do.

 Take a bag for your trash.
 It will keep your area clean, and even if it removes a trigger for irritability, then it’s a winner.

 6. Book Seats At The Back Of The Plane

 Under normal circumstances, passengers with seats at the back usually get on the plane first.
 That means you can get on the plane, put your bags in the overhead locker and settle down to watch everyone else struggle to get their bags in and settle their kids.

 Like a boss!

-It does mean you get your food served last though, but if you have snacks on the go, that isn’t a problem.
+It does mean you get your food served last, but if you have snacks on the go, that isn’t a problem.

 7. Take Medicine